harshilshah4251/obsidian_backup/Personal/Book Notes/The Amazin Secrets of Bhagwad Gita.md

 #### The Book in 3 Sentences
 - The 3 tenets of Hinduism are perform karma without attachment to results (Nishkama karma or selfless actions), dissolve desire to dissipate ego, and controlling senses.
-- Addresses concepts of what Hinduism says about women, homosexuality, heaven/hell, salvation, food, meditation, caste system, abortion etc.
+- Addresses concepts of what Hinduism says about women, homosexuality, heaven/hell, salvation, food, meditation, caste system, abortion, gambling, sex etc.
 #### Impressions
 - I find Hinduism to be extremely liberal religion the more I read about it.
 Lord Krishna says that Arjuna can accept or refuse anything and everything the Lord Krishna says and still call himself a Hindu.
 - Hinduism encourages everyone to ask questions without judgment.
 Hinduism is for everyone and it respects all religions.
--

 #### How I Discovered It